IKaramitsos/SpaceInvaderGame/README.md

 self addMorph: score
 ```

-After creating the method and updating the initialize method of the main Space Invader game, a visual of the score is finally in the game environment.
+After creating the method and updating the initialize method of the main Space Invaders game, a visual of the score is finally in the game environment.
 But problems don’t actually stop there.
 Even if enemies are destroyed, the score isn’t counted.
 That’s why there is not an actual way of communication between the Shot class and the Score class.
 To fix this issue a modification of Shot>>hitEnemy method and an implementation of a points: anInteger method is needed to be added in the SpaceInvader main class.

 Adding the the following line of code at Shot>hitEnemy method: “owner points:100” which will add 100 points to the score after the successfully destruction of an enemy, and also adding the following we fix the issue: